 But mass transit remained open.
 Excuse me?
 So a person was restricted from getting a car for themselves, including out-of-state car purchases, but crowding into a filthy bus is somehow just peachy-keen?

-When you look at Democrats in terms of their agenda, their eagerness to wield power over those they have authority over, and their tendency towards totalitarianism, it’s far easier to see the reasoning behind some of their apparently-senseless decisions.
+When you look at Democrats in terms of their agenda, their eagerness to wield power over those they have authority over, and their tendency towards authoritarianism, it’s far easier to see the reasoning behind some of their apparently-senseless decisions.

 So it turns out, Tom Wolf’s ban on large gatherings and closure of certain businesses was illegal.
 How the government of Pennsylvania proceeds in light of this is to be seen.